 The Bottom Line

-Judging by its ingredients alone, VeRUS Dog Food looks to be an above-average kibble.
+Judging by its ingredients alone, VeRUS appears to be an above average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.